Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero: Symplectic bosons

 In the non-chiral theory we consider Ramond vertex operators $R[f]$ labelled by elements $f(\beta_0, \bar \beta_0)$ in $L^2(\mathbb{C})$.
 The analogue of ${\cal R}_0$ is a (``non-normalizable'') vertex operator $R_0\equiv R[1]$ labelled by the distribution ``$1$''.
 A vertex operator $R[\delta^{(2)}(\beta_0, \bar \beta_0)]$ would be annihilated by $\beta_0$ and $\bar \beta_0$, etc.

 Highest weight Ramond modules are also highest weight modules for the Kac-Moody currents.
-The current zeromodes act on the highest weight vectors by the obvious bilinears $Z^{(a}_0 Z^{b)}_0$, giving the metaplectic action.
+The current zeromodes act on the highest weight vectors by the obvious bilinears $Z^{(a}_0 Z^{b)}_0$, giving the metaplectic action of the group.